Specialist oncology teams supporting pets and their families through cancer.

 Importantly, these services do not operate in isolation.
 To provide the best possible patient care, our specialist teams work closely together, combining their expertise to assess each individual pet’s needs and determine the most appropriate treatment, or combination of treatments.
 In our state-of-the-art facility, all treatment options can be provided on-site, by our own highly qualified Oncology Specialists and team members.
 As the SASH Cancer Centre is part of SASH, we can also call on the services of other expert veterinarians and support teams that may be required for a pet’s care.
-These include specialists in Pathology, veterinary Radiology and Anaesthesia, and 24 hour Critical Care services for patients requiring intensive support.
+These include specialists in Pathology, veterinary Radiology (Diagnostic Imaging) and Anaesthesia, and 24 hour Critical Care services for patients requiring intensive support.

-This complete suite of in-house oncology and complementary services, the first of its kind In Australia, is the result of a vision to provide everything that a pet might need for its cancer treatment, in the one supportive and caring environment.
+This complete suite of in-house oncology and complementary services, the first and only of its kind In Australia, is the result of a vision to provide everything that a pet might need for its cancer treatment, in the one supportive and caring environment.
 We believe that this integrated, multi-disciplinary approach to cancer treatment leads to the best possible outcomes for pets with cancer, and for the families who love them.

 The field of cancer management is constantly evolving, and our expert veterinarians are highly motivated to stay at the forefront of understanding.

 As well as being involved in research programs and communicating regularly with local and international colleagues, they meet regularly as teams to discuss the latest advances in patient care.

 Veterinarians undergoing specialist training at the SASH Cancer Centre are also required to produce scientific publications as part of their professional development.
 So, as well as actively helping to develop innovative treatment options for pets with cancer, we ensure that our patients can benefit from discoveries made by colleagues in Australia and around the world.

 What happens when a pet comes to SASH for cancer management?